TanStack/table/README.md

 1. Feed React Table `data` from somewhere dynamic. eg. `state`, a redux store, etc...
 1. Add `manual` as a prop.
 This informs React Table that you'll be handling sorting and pagination server-side
 1. Subscribe to the `onChange` prop.
-This function is called any time sorting or pagination is changed by the user
+This function is called at `compomentDidMount` and any time sorting or pagination is changed by the user
 1. In the `onChange` callback, request your data using the provided information in the params of the function (state and instance)
 1. Update your data with the rows to be displayed
 1. Optionally set how many pages there are total